briansunter/graph/site/src/content/logseq/books-read-in-2022.md

 > It is too clear and so it is hard to see.
 A dunce once searched for a fire with a lighted lantern.
-Had he kn what fire was
+Had he known what fire was
 He could have cooked his rice much sooner.

 > Gutei raised his finger whenever he was asked a question about Zen.
 A boy attendant began to imitate him in this way.
 When anyone asked the boy what his master had preached about, the boy would raise his finger.